ThisLimn0/eZPass/README.md

 if called with "fast" it generates a small safe password with n=16

 USAGE:

 Click on eZPass.bat
-The Script automatically generates random passwords.
+--> The script automatically generates random passwords.

-Call eZPass from Command Line
+Call eZPass from command line >_eZPass.bat fast --> Copies generated password to clipboard.
-eZPass.bat fast
-Copies Password to Clipboard.